Kylie Jenner: Forbes cover

 Jenner appeared on the cover of the August 2018 issue of Forbes.
 The magazine claimed she had a net worth of $900 million and that she was on the verge of becoming the youngest "self-made" billionaire.
 This would beat Mark Zuckerberg, who became a billionaire at age 23.
 However, the publication's use of the term "self-made" sparked widespread criticism and jokes online.
 Critics argued that Jenner was already born into fame and fortune.
 Some discussions took a more serious tone, with journalists writing pieces on wealth distribution, inequality and inheritance, as well as upward mobility in society.
 However, celebrities such as Jenner's half-sister Kim Kardashian and socialite Paris Hilton have come out and defended Jenner, legitimizing assertions that she is indeed self-made, while Hilton who was born into the Hilton family also described herself as self-made.

 In May 2020, Forbes released a statement accusing Jenner of forging tax documents so she would appear as a billionaire.
 The publication also accused her of fabricating revenue figures for Kylie Cosmetics.
 The same day, Jenner responded in a series of tweets, writing: "What am I even waking up to?
 I thought this was a reputable site...
 All I see are a number of inaccurate statements and unproven assumptions lol.
 I've never asked for any title or tried to lie my way there EVER.
 Period".
 Jenner's attorney also demanded that Forbes retract the statements, calling the magazine's accusations "unequivocally false".
 Forbes reacted, stating that they spent months uncovering the facts and concluded that their "extensively-reported investigation was triggered by newly-filed documents that revealed glaring discrepancies between information privately supplied to journalists and information publicly supplied to shareholders".
 However, Jenner became the youngest person on Forbes's list of 100 Richest Self-Made Women in October 2020.
 She is the only person on the list in her 20s, and is worth $700 million.

-Cultural appropriation

-Jenner has been accused of appropriating African-American culture and style.
-In 2016, Jenner was criticized for posting a photograph of herself wearing cornrows on Instagram.
-In June 2017, urban streetwear brand PluggedNYC accused Jenner of stealing their designs for her collection of camouflage swimwear.